Will Benson Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.
+- The Rockies pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.43).
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.46).

-- The Rockies allow the second-most home runs in baseball (105 total, 1.4 per game).
+- The Rockies give up the second-most home runs in baseball (108 total, 1.4 per game).

+- The Rockies are sending Seabold (1-3) to the mound to make his 10th start of the season.
+He is 1-3 with a 5.88 ERA and 43 strikeouts through 56 2/3 innings pitched.

+- His most recent appearance was on Saturday against the Atlanta Braves, when the right-hander went three innings, surrendering nine earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.